Skip to main content

 Start with a minimal, non-sensitive email.

-Email security@vehicledesk.io with the affected surface, impact, minimal steps using your own data, and UTC references.
+The published address is security@vehicledesk.io.
+Include the affected surface, impact, minimal steps using your own data, and UTC references.
 Do not email credentials, active secrets, raw customer data, exploit archives, or provider payloads.
-Ask for a secure transfer method when sensitive evidence is necessary.
+Do not assume an immediate response until monitoring is confirmed.

 Practical workflow review